 Places like Florida and California may make the news more often for their reckless drivers, but Montana is one of the deadliest states for drivers per capita.
 Montana has consistently exceeded the national car accident fatality rate per 100,000 population – some years more than doubling it.
-As a driver in Montana, reduce your risk of a crash and need of a car accidents lawyer every way you can, especially during the summer months when more vacationers are on the road.
+As a driver, reduce your risk of a crash and need of a Montana car accident lawyer every way you can, especially during the summer months when more vacationers are on the road.
 Follow these safe-driving tips to keep yourself crash-free.

 Whether you’re planning a road trip to Glacier National Park or want to drive along the famous Going-to-the-Sun Road this summer, plan out your trip ahead of time.
 You might pass through scenic views of gorges, waterfalls, glaciers, and the Continental Divide on your way.
 Prepare for these landscapes by researching your destination.
 Know the weather, the typical traffic, and what to expect on the roads.
 For example, trucks and heavy RVs cannot travel on the Going-to-the-Sun Road.
 Call information services to find out about road conditions before you head out.